matterport/Mask_RCNN/README.md

 * ParallelModel class for multi-GPU training
 * Evaluation on MS COCO metrics (AP)
 * Example of training on your own dataset
+* Cropmask library and notebooks for preprocessing satellite imagery, applying Mask R-CNN, and inspecting models

 The code is documented and designed to be easy to extend.
 If you use it in your research, please consider citing this repository (bibtex below).
 If you work on 3D vision, you might find our recently released [Matterport3D](https://matterport.com/blog/2017/09/20/announcing-matterport3d-research-dataset/) dataset useful as well.
 This dataset was created from 3D-reconstructed spaces captured by our customers who agreed to make them publicly available for academic use.
 You can see more examples [here](https://matterport.com/gallery/).